-In order to protect your home, your family and your pet, it would be worth considering the installation of a home security system.
-Don’t worry, this does not have to be as complicated as in days past.
-Pushy salespeople don’t have to come to your home and no one needs to be scheduled during your work hours to install things mysteriously behind your walls.
-In fact, you can install it yourself along with the help of a reputable national security company such as FrontPoint or Protect America.
-They can walk you through the installation process (the systems use mostly wireless sensors and motion detectors, which makes it easy to do yourself) on the phone and put special precautions in place since your pets may be home at times when your security system would be armed (make sure you tell them if you have a pet to be sure your system is designed and setup correctly to protect your furry companion).
+To protect your home, your family and your pet, it would be worth considering the installation of a home security system.
+Don’t worry.
+This doesn’t have to be as complicated as in days past.
+Pushy salespeople don’t have to come to your home, and no one needs to be scheduled during your work hours to install things mysteriously behind your walls.

-So adding a home security system can actually kill two birds (no pun intended) with one stone:
+So adding a home security system can kill two birds (no pun intended) with one stone:

-- Your pet is protected from harm while you’re gone since burglars are deterred by the presence of a security system and
+- Your pet is protected from harm while you’re away since the presence of a security system deters burglars.

-And, there’s an additional bonus: not only will you have a monitored alarm system but you will also receive the peace of mind of early detection in the case of any smoke, fire, flooding or other emergencies in your home so that you can react quickly and minimize any permanent damage while also keeping your dog safe from harm.
+Bonus: In addition to a monitored alarm system, you also receive the peace of mind of early detection in the case of smoke, fire, carbon monoxide, flooding or other emergencies in your home (depending on the equipment you install).
+These allow you to react quickly and minimize any permanent damage while also keeping your dog safe from harm.